utshomax/postman-docs/src/pages/docs/administration/admin-overview.md

 ### Set up your Enterprise features

 If you're setting up an [Enterprise team](https://www.postman.com/pricing), you can learn more about all of the extra features available to you with [Postman Enterprise plans](/docs/administration/enterprise/about-postman-enterprise/).
-Enterprise features include advanced identity management, reports, a private API Network, API governance and security controls, and features that enhance collaboration and administrative customization.
+Enterprise features include advanced identity management, reports, a Private API Network, API governance and security controls, and features that enhance collaboration and administrative customization.

 ## Manage your Postman team